Skip to product information

 "Black as a landscape"

-The aesthetics of black seen in the "Peeled Chestnut" are firmly inherited in the "Ima-yaki Black Sake Cup."
-It is not simply jet black, but a warm black with a reddish hue that has a depth like charcoal, and its appearance changes depending on the viewing angle and the amount of light.
+The aesthetics of black seen in the "Peeled Chestnuts" are firmly inherited in the "Ima-yaki Black Sake Cup."
+It is not simply jet black, but a warm black with a reddish tinge that has a depth like charcoal, and its appearance changes depending on the angle and amount of light.

-Rather than simply being "black" as a color, it is more fitting to call it "black as a landscape," and it quietly stimulates the gaze and imagination of the person who uses it.
+Rather than being "black" as a color, it is more fitting to call it "black as a landscape," quietly stimulating the gaze and imagination of the user.

 The expression that remembers the firing process

-This piece is fired in a short time at a relatively low temperature, following traditional methods.
-As a result, the glaze shrinks slightly, and slight irregularities and fluctuations appear on the surface of the piece.
-The black glaze has natural variations in shade, and the brownish base peeks through in places, giving the piece an air of simple serenity.
-As with the "Peeled Chestnuts," the thick glaze gives the piece a heavy look, and the traces of firing, such as the rough crazing, air bubble marks, and even the clear scissors marks and eye marks on the foot, are intentionally left visible, appealing to the senses of the viewer.
+This piece is fired in accordance with traditional methods at a relatively low temperature for a short time.
+As a result, the glaze shrinks slightly, revealing slight irregularities and fluctuations on the surface of the piece.
+The black glaze has natural variations in shade, and the brownish base peeks through in places, giving the piece an air of revered serenity.
+As with the "Peeled Chestnuts," the heavy appearance of the thick glaze, as well as the rough crazing, air bubbles, and even the clear scissors marks and creases on the base, are intentionally left visible as evidence of the firing process, appealing to the viewer's senses.

-Feel the calm and beauty in your hands
+Experience the serenity and beauty in your hands

-This sake cup is small, but has a striking presence.
-The rim is slightly thin, which accentuates the smooth flow of sake and the ease of drinking.
-The shape fits naturally to the fingertips, making it both easy to use and visually beautiful.
+This sake cup is small, yet has a striking presence.
+The rim is slightly thin, highlighting the smooth flow of sake and its pleasant mouthfeel.
+The shape naturally follows the shape of the fingertips, making it both easy to use and visually beautiful.

-The "Peeled Chestnut" was once owned by Goto Saburoemon during the Enshu period, and even further back, it is said to have belonged to a person called "Yukairo of the South."
+The "Peeled Chestnut" was once owned by Goto Saburoemon during the Enshu period, and even further back, by a man known as the "Yukai-o of the South."
 It has also been suggested that it may have belonged to Rikyu himself at an earlier stage.
-A letter from Soza (Haraso) states, "Chojiro's black square tea bowl, inscribed with "Peeled Chestnut"... a rare treasure that can be treasured," suggesting that this tea bowl has been passed down with great care.
-Furthermore, a copy of a black square tea bowl by Ichi-nyu remains, and the notes on it state, "The shape is square on top, rounded on the bottom, small dress."
-This description is similar to the structure of the "Ima-yaki black sake cup," and is an extremely interesting clue in considering how Yanagishita Tokiki sublimated the memory of ancient works into the present.
+A letter from Sōza (Gensō) reads, "Chojiro black square tea bowl, inscribed with the name Peeling Chestnut...a rare treasure, perhaps a treasured possession," suggesting that this tea bowl has been passed down with great care.
+Furthermore, a copy of a square black tea bowl by Ichinyu remains, and its notes state, "The shape is square on top, rounded at the bottom, a small serving bowl."
+This description, which is similar in structure to the "Ima-yaki black sake cup," offers an extremely interesting clue in considering how Yanagishita Tokiki sublimated the memory of ancient works into the modern era.

 Reinterpretation of "Ima-yaki"

-Yanagishita Toki created this piece with the theme of how to carry on the spirit of "one bowl, one encounter" that is the foundation of Momoyama pottery to the present day.
-The reason he named it "Ima-yaki" is because he does not only inherit tradition, but also breathes new life into it with modern materials and sensibilities.
-The soft glaze surface, solid structure, and scenery that includes fluctuations - these are quietly linked to create a poetic existence that is more than just a vessel.
-Yanagishita Toki built his own kiln in Iga and has worked on various techniques such as Yakishime and Oribe.
-The underlying theme of his work is the compatibility of "beauty for use" and "beauty for viewing".
-The Ima-yaki black sake cup is a vessel that you naturally pick up during your daily drink, and at random moments you can feel the time and story hidden within it.
-As it is used quietly and changes little by little, it will grow into a unique existence for the user.
+Yanagishita Tokiki created this piece with the theme of how to carry forward the "one bowl, one encounter" spirit underlying Momoyama pottery.
+The name "Ima-yaki" (pronounced "imayaki") is derived from his approach to not only preserving tradition but also breathing new life into it with modern materials and sensibilities.
+The soft glaze, solid structure, and undulating scenery—all these elements quietly combine to create a poetic presence that transcends mere vessels.
+Yanagishita Tokiki built his own kiln in Iga and has worked with a variety of techniques, including Yakishime and Oribe.
+The underlying theme of his work is the coexistence of "beauty for use" and "beauty for viewing."
+The Ima-yaki Black Sake Cup is a vessel that you naturally pick up during your daily drink, and at random moments, it evokes the time and story hidden within.
+As it quietly ages and gradually changes over time, it will grow into a unique and special piece for its user.

 Hideki Yanashita Profile